Permaculture Design Certification Course

-Students are asked to be on site by 2pm of the 25th, and asked to leave the site by 11am of the 8th unless other arrangements are made.
+Students are asked to be on site by 2pm on the first day of the course, and asked to leave the site by 11am on the last day of the course unless other arrangements are made.
 This all-inclusive experience includes lodging in our shared dormitories, meals, and access to all facilities.

 - $800 : Costa Rican citizens